d34dman/notification-server/README.md

 - **Client Management**
   - `POST /api/clients` - Generate a new client ID
   - `GET /api/clients/{clientId}` - Validate a client ID
+  - `DELETE /api/clients/{clientId}` - Delete a client and all its data

 - **Channel Management**
   - `POST /api/channels` - Create a new channel